Altered scale: Enharmonic spellings and alternate names

 The C altered scale is also enharmonically equivalent to the C Locrian mode with F changed to F♭.
 For this reason, the altered scale is sometimes called the Locrian ♭ 4 scale.

 It is also enharmonically the seventh mode of the ascending melodic minor scale.
 The altered scale is also known as the Pomeroy scale after Herb Pomeroy, the Ravel scale after Maurice Ravel, and the diminished whole tone scale due to its resemblance to the lower part of the diminished scale and the upper part of the whole tone scale.

 The super-Locrian scale (enharmonically identical to the altered scale) is obtained by flattening the fourth note of the diatonic Locrian mode.
-For example, flattening the fourth note of the C Locrian scale gives us the C altered scale:
+For example, flattening the fourth note of the C Locrian scale gives the C altered scale:

 The altered scale can also be achieved by raising the tonic of a major scale by a half step.
 For instance, raising the tonic of the C major scale by a half step (here spelled as an augmented unison) produces the scale C♯-D-E-F-G-A-B-C♯:

 The altered scale can also be the major scale with all of the notes except the tonic being flattened.
 For example, taking the C♯ major scale and flattening all of the notes except the tonic produces the C♯ altered scale (see above).